LennardZuendorf/thesis-webapp/README.md

 1. Clone the repository using git or GitHub cli.
 2. Build the docker image using `docker build -t thesis-webapp -f Dockerfile . .`, the command commented in the docker file or the command referenced by your hosting service.
-3. Run the docker image using `docker run --name thesis-webapp -e HOSTING=local -p 8080:8080 thesis-webapp`, the command commented in the docker file or the command referenced by your hosting service.
+3. Run the docker image using `docker run --name thesis-webapp -e HOSTING=local USER=admin PW=test -p 8080:8080 thesis-webapp`, the command commented in the docker file or the command referenced by your hosting service.
 4. The app will be available at `localhost:8080`.
 If you are using a hosting service, the port may be different.

 ### 🐳 Docker Image :
 (This assumes you have set up docker desktop or are using a hosting service able to handle Docker images.)

-1. Pull the docker image from ghcr using `docker pull ghcr.io/LennardZuendorf/thesis-webapp:latest`.
+1. Pull the docker image from ghcr using `docker pull ghcr.io/LennardZuendorf/thesis-webapp:1.3.1`.
-2. Run the docker image in terminal using `docker run --name thesis-webapp -e HOSTING=local -p 8080:8080 lennardzuendorf/thesis-webapp:latest`, the command commented in the docker file or the command referenced by your hosting service.
+2. Run the docker image in terminal using `docker run --name thesis-webapp -e HOSTING=local USER=admin PW=test -p 8080:8080 lennardzuendorf/thesis-webapp::1.3.1`, the command commented in the docker file or the command referenced by your hosting service.
 3. The app will be available at `localhost:8080`.
 If you are using a hosting service, the port may be different.

 ## 📝 License and Credits: